netdata/netdata/docs/guides/monitor/lamp-stack.md

 Actually, there's nothing for you to do to enable Apache monitoring with Netdata.

-These days, Apache comes with `mod_status` enabled by default, and Netdata is smart enough to look for metrics at that endpoint without you configuring it.
+Apache comes with `mod_status` enabled by default these days, and Netdata is smart enough to look for metrics at that endpoint without you configuring it.
 Netdata is already collecting [`mod_status` metrics](https://httpd.apache.org/docs/2.4/mod/mod_status.html) _and_ additional metrics from parsing Apache's `access.log` file, which is everything you need for Apache monitoring.